- Managers are the most important factor when building successful teams

 - CliftonStrengths helps managers understand their team as a whole

-- Read more about how to improve teamwork in the workplace
+- Read more about how to improve teamwork among employees

 The quality of your managers is the single most important factor when building engaged and successful teams.